top of page

 BIO

-Game Producer and Passionate Storyteller
+Executive Game Producer and Principle Creative/Narrative

-Mari Kyle is a Japanese American game producer and content developer with a specialization in cognitive research in virtual environments.
-She obtained her masters degree at the University of Southern California in the Interactive Media and Games Division.
-She explored art technology and communication as she obtained a dual bachelors degree in Fine Art and Advertising from Florida State University where she founded the FSU Association of Computing Machinery Special Interest Group on Computer Graphics (SIGGRAPH) Chapter and completed an honors thesis in which she wrote an analysis of mass-produced VR headsets.
+In undergrad, She explored art technology and communication as she obtained a dual bachelors degree in Fine Art and Advertising from Florida State University where she founded the FSU Association of Computing Machinery Special Interest Group on Computer Graphics (SIGGRAPH) Chapter and completed an honors thesis in which she wrote an analysis of mass-produced VR headsets.

 She was awarded the Public Service Research Fellowship from FSU when she created a non-profit program to teach home-insecure girls the foundations of art.
 At USC, she is the president of the USC IMGD MFA Grad council, the Student Volunteer Chair of the ACM Spatial User Interface Conference, and the Vice Chair of Student Chapters in the ACM SIGGRAPH Global Organization.

 In her personal life, she is passionate about breaking stigmas against mental illnesses, accessibility, and advocates for self-care in the game development and entertainment industry.
+She also is a badass artist who draws whatever she wants in digital art, paints horrors from her imagination in oil painting, and makes fleshy nightmares and masks with clay.
+She's reviewed over 500 movies on Letterboxd (mostly all horror) and is an avid comic, book, and manga reader.

-• LinkedIn Social Icon
+• LinkedIn

-©2018 by Extraordimari.
+©2026 by Extraordimari.

 bottom of page